 Name of Child

 Date of Birth

 Class/form

 Medical Condition

-Medication to: he administere ed by school/ be self-administered (Delete as applicable)
+Medication to: be administered by school/ be self-administered (Delete as applicable)

-Inhalers, epi-pens and blood o glucose testing meters will be kept in both the school office and the sired.
-If your child has any medication that may be required urgent
+If your child has any medication that may be required urgently please discuss with school office.

-Medicine

 Name/Type of Medicine

-Date Dispensed

-Expiry Date

-Date of last dose to be administered in school Dosage and method
+Date of last dose to be administered in school

+Dosage and method

 Time

 Special precautions

 Possible side effects

 Emergency procedures

 Contact Details

 Name

 Daytime Telephone

 Relationship to pupil

-Address

 Medicines will be delivered to: (named member of staff)

-nation contained in this plan may be shared with individuals are and education (this includes emergency services).
-I understant of any changes in writing.
+I agree that the medical information contained in this plan may be shared with individuals involved with my/my child's care and education (this includes emergency services).
+I understand that I must notify the school of any changes in writing.

+Signature:....

-Name: Signature: Date:
+Date: ------- --

-Headteacher Authorisation of I authorise that the medicine det Administration of Medicine tailed above should be administered in line with the information given.
+Headteacher Authorisation of Administration of Medicine I authorise that the medicine detailed above should be administered in line with the information given.

-Signature: Date:
+Date: .....

-Medical Needs Policy (Autumn 2023)
+Medical Needs Policy (Autumn 2024)

-Appendix 1 (side 2)- To be completed by school staff Record of medication administered as per authorisation overleaf
+To be completed by school staff Record of medication administered as per authorisation overleaf